waxpoetic/waxpoetic/README.md

 links).
 There's also an online store for purchasing copies of each release as well as merchandise and event tickets.

+## Features

+- Artist and Release catalog
+- Online store for merchandise and releases
+- Authentication system for release downloads
+- Email new releases to a private promo list and upload their tracks to Soundcloud.

+### Feature Roadmap

+- Post new Releases to Twitter, Facebook and Instagram
+- Layout re-design, make it less boring
+- Event ticketing

 ## Setup

 Check out the [waxpoetic cookbook][cookbook] to set up the application